Supervised multiway factorization: Introduction

 As in matrix factorization techniques such as PCA, the goal of multiway factorization is to capture underlying patterns that explain variation in the data.
 It is often reasonable to assume that these patterns are at least partially driven by additional measured variables of interest (e.g., gender or expression for facial images).
 Therefore, supervising on these variables can improve both the accuracy and the interpretation of the results.
-This motivates the SupCP method, and to our knowledge there is no previous work wherein additional variables inform the factorization or dimension reduction of multiway data.
+In this article we introduce a probabilistic CP factorization for multiway data that incorporates additional variables, called \emph{SupCP}.
+To our knowledge there is no previous work wherein additional variables inform the factorization or dimension reduction of multiway data.
 Moreover, SupCP specifies a full probability distribution for a multiway data observation with given covariate values.
 It can therefore be used for modeling of a multiway outcome given vector-valued predictors (rather than predicting an outcome vector from multiway predictors), for which there is little existing methodology.

+There is an existing literature on supervised factorization methods for two-way data (matrices).
+For example, \cite{bair2006prediction} describe an approach in which PCA is performed on a subset of variables that are selected by the strength of their association with an outcome, and the resulting principal components are used in a predictive model for the outcome.
+However, in our framework the additional variables are not outcomes to be predicted from multiway data; rather, they are treated as auxiliary covariates to inform a CP model for multiway data.
+In this respect our framework is most related to the \emph{supervised SVD} (\emph{SupSVD}) approach \citep{li2016supervised} for matrices, which has also been generalized to accommodate sparse or functional PCA models \citep{li2015supervised} and non-parametric relations between the covariates and principal components \citep{fan2016projected}.

 The rest of this manuscript is organized as follows.
 In Section~\ref{notation} we introduce some algebraic notation and terminology for multiway factorization.
 In Section~\ref{sec:mod} we introduce the SupCP model, in Section~\ref{likelihood} we give its full likelihood, and in Section~\ref{ident} we describe its identifiability properties.
 In Section~\ref{est} we describe a modified EM-algorithm for simultaneous estimation of all parameters in the model.
 In Section~\ref{othermeth} we describe the connections between SupCP and other methods in more detail.
-In Section~\ref{sims} we describe a comprehensive simulation study to evaluate the SupCP method, and in Section~\ref{app} we describe an application to facial image data from the Faces in the Wild database.
+In Section~\ref{sims} we describe a comprehensive simulation study to evaluate the SupCP method, in Section~\ref{appAmino} we apply it to a study of amino acid fluorescence, and in Section~\ref{app} we describe an application to facial image data from the Faces in the Wild database.